MichalOstrowskiSolbeg/Task5/README.md

 Authorization implemented with JWT Bearer Token.
 Some endpoint (for example '/Shopping/Purchase') require Bearer Token in request.
+I implemented role-based authorization with 2 roles: admin, client.

 I installed Axios library in UI layer to fetch data from backend.
 It helped me reduce code and increased readability.

+List of product in shopping cart is stored in LocalStorage.

+I created ApiControllerBase class which is inherited by all controllers in API layer.
+ApiControllerBase class has methods which check data stored in JWT: role, user ID.
+It allows me to process requested data for user without sending additional data.
+I used to functionality when I want to send user's orders.

+In CreateOrder method in OrderService I used transaction to make sure that there will not be a situation where order will be created but products will not be add to that order.
+If an error occurs, whole transaction is rollbacked and no data in database is changed.

 Checkout feature is available only to authorized users, that's why I created RequireAuth component in React to prevent unauthorized access.

+Admin can change status of orders.
+There are 4 available statuses to choose: Pending, Accepted, Rejected and Completed.